 You’ll be diversifying across lots of different gilts with different maturities, making it an ongoing investment rather than one that expires at a certain date.
 The minimum investment size is also much smaller.
 It’s also possible to buy and sell online, which isn’t normally possible with individual gilts, plus as an alternative you can easily access overseas government bonds too such as US treasuries.

-Bond trackers and ETFs (Exchange-Traded Funds) can be issuer or geography specific, as well as broadly or narrowly focussed on maturity.
+Bond tracker funds and ETFs (Exchange-Traded Funds) can be issuer or geography specific, as well as broadly or narrowly focused on maturity.
 For instance, some exclusively invest in shorter dated bonds (maturing in the next 12 months), others only the longer dated issues (maturing between 10 and 30 years into the future).
-The longer dated a bond the more sensitive it tends to be to changing interest rate expectations, so they can be volatile when things shift suddenly.
-There are also actively managed funds that invest in gilts, or other bonds more broadly, which aim to outperform a particular benchmark index.
+The longer dated a bond the more sensitive it tends to be to future interest rate expectations, so they can be volatile when things shift suddenly.
+There are also actively managed gilt and broader bond funds, which aim to outperform a particular benchmark index.

 Read more: Why funds are a great investment shortcut